 It took him a long moment to recognize Gemma and her little sister Saphrina on the page.
 The eldest was long gone, the youngest a fresher loss.
 Dead at twenty-one, at least if the gossip was right.

-It felt positively alien to realize that he was older than his big niece Gemma, that he'd outlived her and her spitfire of a younger sister.
-He was older than them both now.
-He flipped through a few pages to see if Saphrina's kids were within but the book was too out of date to tell that tale.
-The first few pages were blocks of bound papers, a near pouch of documentation in... binary?
+Shaking off the question of tense, he flipped through a few pages to see if Saphrina's kids were deeper in.
+But the book was too out of date to tell that tale.
+The last few pages were blocks of bound papers, a near pouch of documentation in... binary?
 The code was too thick for him to understand.
 So he ignored it, flicking back to familiar pastures.

 "You know, if you want to know, you could just call."

 Saphrina had overt ties to the Mob.
 Grace's encouragement to reach out was an offer to mutely tolerate the social fallout of that contact.
 And, in theory, it might even work.
-But there were more than just Kanto law to consider.
+But there were more than just Kanto law enforcement to consider.

 With a sigh, Giovanni shook his head, moved to turn a page.
 "I went legit.
 Barring Executives and the Madam, the rest of the famiglia won't have a thing to do with me... and being around them would be..."
 He could imagine the shrill screams of P.R.
 Worse, any smirching of his name was an invitation for the police to all but move in.

-"You know, when I was younger, it didn't bother me.
-But now, sometimes, it does."
+"You know, when I was younger, it didn't bother me."
+He breathed the confession, startled at the fact that it hurt.
+"But now, sometimes, it does."

 "Tell me about them?"

-Until Gemma couldn't, a bullet in the head ending her career stupid young.
+Until Gemma couldn't, a bullet in the head ended her career stupid young.
 Saphrina had carried on the proud Sakaki cause of being a royal pain in the authorities' ass.
 Skirting that fine line between brave and stupid until an encounter with police brutality had left her unable to walk.

 Oh, she'd recovered, but after?